EmmeLai/GEOL0069-Valencia-Flood-Detection/README.md

 The goal of this project is to use artificial intelligence to automatically detect and map flooded areas from satellite radar imagery, applied to the Valencia DANA flood disaster of October 2024.
 The *Valencia_Flood_Detection_GEOL0069.ipynb* notebook linked to this GitHub builds on the methods taught in the GEOL0069 Artificial Intelligence for Earth Observation module at University College London (UCL).

-On 29 October 2024, a DANA (Depresión Aislada en Niveles Altos) isolated cold-drop weather system triggered catastrophic flash floods across the Valencia region of Spain.
-In just 8 hours, parts of Valencia received over 400mm of rainfall — more than a full year's average.
+On 29 October 2024, a DANA (Depresión Aislada en Niveles Altos) isolated cold drop weather system triggered catastrophic flash floods across the Valencia region of Spain.
+In just 8 hours, parts of Valencia received over 400mm of rainfall more than a full year's average.
 The floods killed 237 people, inundated more than 53,000 hectares of land, and caused an estimated €10.7 billion in damages, making it one of the deadliest natural disasters in modern Spanish history.

 Rapid and accurate flood mapping is critical for emergency response, rescue operations, and damage assessment.
 Traditional optical satellite imagery is often unusable during flood events because storm clouds block the view.
 This project addresses that problem by using Synthetic Aperture Radar (SAR) imagery from the Sentinel-1A satellite, which can see through clouds and rain at all times of day and night.

 Sentinel-1 is a radar imaging mission launched by the European Space Agency (ESA) in 2014.
 It is a polar-orbiting satellite that uses a C-band synthetic aperture radar with a central frequency of 5.405 GHz, which allows it to collect images of the Earth's surface regardless of weather or lighting conditions (ESA, n.d.).
 This makes it uniquely suitable for disaster monitoring, particularly flood detection during storms when optical imagery is unusable.

 The physical principle behind SAR flood detection is specular reflection: water surfaces are very smooth compared to land, so radar pulses bounce away from flat water rather than returning to the satellite.
 This makes flooded areas appear very dark (low backscatter) in SAR imagery, while rough surfaces such as vegetation and urban areas scatter energy back and appear bright (high backscatter).
-The change in backscatter between pre-flood and post-flood images therefore clearly identifies newly inundated areas.
+The change in backscatter between pre flood and post flood images therefore clearly identifies newly inundated areas.

 See the diagram below which illustrates the remote sensing technique and AI pipeline used in this project: